Pinhole Glasses

 pinhole apertures 355 may be of diameters of different sizes.
 In

-this latter embodiment, the pinhole apertures 355 may be provided
+this latter embodiment, the pinhole apertures 355 may be

-the bottom of the opaque lenses 325 and the larger diameters at
+diameters at the bottom of the opaque lenses 325 and the larger

-thickness no greater than 2 mm, preferably no greater than 1 mm,
+material having a thickness no greater than 2 mm, preferably no

-and more preferably no greater than 0.5 mm.
+greater than 1 mm, and more preferably no greater than 0.5 mm.

 FIGS. 1-3 depict the apertures as having a round shape.
 An